jamesthesnake/jamesthesnake.github.io/_posts/2022-07-22-solarpanels.md

 2021 production (190 GW) is literally off this chart. https://rameznaam.com/wp-content/uploads/2020/05/IEA-Solar-Growth-Forecasts-vs-Reality-Simon-Evans-Carbon-Brief.jpg It has been clear to me that absent a fundamental physical limit being reached, there is no reason to suspect that the still accelerating positive feedback loop would slow down or stop.
 Here’s a post I wrote about the topic back in 2018.
-If anything, we should expect production growth rate to increase from around three years per doubling to perhaps two years.
-It is still not fast enough.
+If anything, humanity should expect production growth rate to increase from around three years per doubling to perhaps two years.
+It is <b>still</b> not fast enough.

 Global solar production last year (2021) was about 190 GW.
 With 30% cost reduction per doubling, solar continues its steady march into adjacent competitive energy markets and its displacement and augmentation of energy generation.

 What people have missed is that reaching cost parity on fuel synthesis will unlock huge new demand centers and flatten the gradient on the demand curve enough.
-Even if we copied each new factory 5 times, reducing learning rate by 5x in exchange for increasing production 5x, price declines will still stimulate far more demand than this expanded production can meet.
+Even if society copied each new factory 5 times, reducing learning rate by 5x in exchange for increasing production 5x, price declines will still stimulate far more demand than this expanded production can meet.

 https://solargis.com/maps-and-gis-data/download/world